 Below the enamel, the dentine is located.
 The dentine is a bony-like material which contains the pulp cells thereby making it alive.

-At the centre of the tooth is pulp cavity which is made of connective tissues, sensory nerves and blood capillaries.
+At the centre of the tooth is the pulp cavity which is made of connective tissues, sensory nerves and blood capillaries.

 The blood capillaries of the pulp are important in the transportation of oxygen and digested food substances.
-Due to the presence of sensory nerves endings, the tooth is able to respond to heat, cold and pain.
+Due to the presence of sensory nerve endings, the tooth is able to respond to heat, cold and pain.

 At the root region, the tooth is not covered by enamel but by a bone-like material called cement.

-The tooth is embedded in the jaw bone of maxilla (upper jaw) and the mandible (lower jaw).
+The tooth is embedded in the jaw bone of the maxilla (upper jaw) and the mandible (lower jaw).
 A fibrous tissue called periodontal membrane fixes the tooth into the jaw bone.

 Meaning of dental formula